oblivia-simplex/Narrativity/1_lu.md

 weak, colonial subjects who pleased their masters by losing out again and again.
 The characters lived; they brought life down upon themselves; they wrestled with causality and causality won.
-Is that why I\'m always confusing causality with casualty?
+Is that why I'm always confusing causality with casualty?

 A friend from school once observed that fiction students as a group seemed bigger and physically stronger than their poet counterparts.
-How much would this statement suggest a three-ring bout in the writers\' circle, with scrappy but effete sonneteers grappling at the well-muscled backs of market scriveners?
+How much would this statement suggest a three-ring bout in the writers' circle, with scrappy but effete sonneteers grappling at the well-muscled backs of market scriveners?
 What kind of over-dense poetic whimsy could tickle the plodding narrative to unclog its drain to the real story?
 This story was so real it was almost untellable;